1. Home: Explore careers

 You'll go through initial checks before being invited to an assessment day and interview.

-Non-technical skills are important in railways signalling jobs.
-During the assessment day, you'll be tested on skills like safety awareness, staying calm under pressure and working with large amounts of information.
+Non-technical skills are important in railway signalling jobs.
+During the assessment day, you'll be tested on safety awareness, staying calm under pressure and working with large amounts of information.

 You can find out more about the Network Rail recruitment process to become a signaller.